h5o/h5o-js/README.md

 ### v0.7.0 (2015-02-18) ###
 * Using browserify instead of concatenation
-* Making tests pass with jsdom
+* Made tests pass with `jsdom`
-* Updating browsers and dependencies
+* Updated browsers and dependencies

 ### v0.6.3 (2014-06-06) ###
-* Replacing inter with buster
+* Replaced intern with buster

 ### v0.6.2 (2014-06-05) ###
 * Using ejs to generate bookmarklet HTML